Anahita-A/Anahita-A.github.io/README.md

-- 👋 Hi, I’m Anahita
+- 👋 Hi, I’m Anahita!
-For viewing my website go to: https://anahita-a.github.io/
+To view my website go to: https://anahita-a.github.io/

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/anahita-abadian/)